No love in the time of Corona

 The second weakness is different.
 It is political, and hence possible to remedy through the action of the government and the opposition.
 Unfortunately, however, Haiti has never had decent governments.
 At best, they have been mediocre, but not more than so; at worst, they have been dismal.
 The story of Haitian politics is the story of the creation and conservation of a predatory state, ruled by a series of corrupt kleptocrats who have assumed that the population is there for the benefit of the government and not vice versa.
 The gap between the rulers and the ruled has always been wide, and the citizens tend to conceive of the government mainly as a man in uniform or a tax collector.

 The unfortunate political tradition means that Haiti is as far from being a welfare state as you can possibly imagine.
-Since there are no publicly financed and administered security nets, everyone effectively has to fend for themselves.
+Since there are no publicly financed and administered security nets, everyone effectively has to fend for him- or herself.
 Haitian society displays very little resilience, and this inexorably shows up in emergency situations.
 The 2010 earthquake showed the world a completely helpless country.
 Many of the effects could have been, if not avoided, at least dampened, if the governments that ruled Haiti during the decades which preceded the calamity had been intent on building a strong infrastructure and as efficient a system of social service as possible instead of stuffing the available money into private pockets.
 That would also have facilitated the access to foreign assistance, i.e. it would have increased the government resources.
 Instead, Haiti has entered the road that leads to a failed state.

 Lundahl, Mats (1979), Peasants and Poverty: A Study of Haiti.
 London: Croom Helm